Apply as an International Student

-University or College Transcript - Transcripts from any previous degree or diploma must be mailed directly to Monroe College’s International Admissions office to receive credits.
+University or College Transcript – Official transcripts from any previous degree must be mailed directly or emailed securely to Monroe College’s International Admissions office to receive credits.
 Unofficial transcripts may be uploaded to the portal for admissions review.
 A translation must accompany non-English transcripts.
-Please click the following to view approved companies to translate foreign transcripts.
-Acceptable foreign transcript evaluation companies are:
+We accept evaluations from the translation companies below.

 - Institute of Foreign Credential Evaluators